fredfeng/explorer/README.md

 Sridharan, Manu, et al. "Demand-driven points-to analysis for Java."
 ACM SIGPLAN Notices.
 Vol. 40.
 No. 10.
 ACM, 2005.

 UltraCG: Our algorithm for call graph construction.

+How to run?
+Make sure you have ant and java installed.

+To analyze CFLexample, run:
+ant -Dtarget=benchmarks/CFLexamples/bin/